snowdriftcoop/snowdrift/README.md

 With everything initialized, you can now use the following commands:

 * `stack exec yesod devel`: run the site in development mode
+    * NB: this may take a while when first run, faster after that
     * access the site in your browser at <http://localhost:3000>
     * log in as admin with built-in system and user: `admin` pass: `admin`
     * press Enter key in terminal to stop the site